msettles/HTStream_documentation/applications/index.md

 # Streamed preprocessing of sequence data

-HTStream is a preprocessing pipeline for high throughput sequencing data (ex.
+HTStream is a suite of preprocessing applications for high throughput sequencing data (ex.
 Illumina).
-A Fast C++ implementation, designed with discreet applications that can be pipelined together using standard unix piping.
+A Fast C++ implementation, designed with discreet functionality that can be pipelined together using standard unix piping.

 Benefits Include:
   * No intermediate files, reducing storage footprint.